-Conference: Non-Standard Errors in Portfolio Sorts was accepted at AWG Workshop 2022 and Australasian 2023.
+Conference: Non-Standard Errors in Portfolio Sorts will be presented at the DGF 2023 and EFA 2023.

-I will join AWG in Klagenfurt from September 23, 2022, to present the paper on Non-Standard Errors in Portfolio Sorts.
+I will join the DGF 2023 in Hohenheim to present Non-Standard Errors in Portfolio Sorts.

-Abstract: This paper provides a novel approach to empirically determine prices of bond covenants based on transaction data for the US corporate bond market.
-Thereby, we are the first to measure price effects over the whole lifetime of bond contracts.
-We find that covenant prices vary significantly over time and are associated with changes in market-wide credit risk, volatility, and macroeconomic variables.
-During and after the financial crisis, this relationship is particularly pronounced leading to significantly higher covenant prices in the range of 5% of the overall bond yields.
-Apart from these time-series dynamics, there is also significant variation across bond and firm characteristics.
-In particular, covenant prices increase with interest rate, credit, and liquidity risk and are higher for firms that have more growth options, more tangible assets, and are smaller.
+Abstract: In this paper, we analyze the key drivers of bond covenant prices by employing a novel measurement approach based on secondary market data.
+We find that covenant prices vary significantly over time and are associated with market-wide credit risk, volatility, and macroeconomic variables.
+Apart from the time-series dynamics, there is also significant variation across bond and firm characteristics.
+In particular, covenant prices increase with the riskiness of bonds and are higher for firms that have more growth options, more tangible assets, and are smaller.
 Furthermore, we document a positive correlation between the prices of covenants and their subsequent inclusion rates.

 Refereed Journal Publications